Updated June 17, 2024

 4. Open up your floor.
 Include more space for customers to move in and more space around items so they stand out.
 Use smaller round tables nested around each other to create dramatic display areas for high-profit items throughout your store.

 5. Be merciless with markdowns.
 Consult your sales reports before you put your merchandise back on the shelf.
-Each product should have to justify its existence heading into the Fall, and if it doesn’t make the grade, add it to your Labor Day sale pile.
+Each product should have to justify its existence heading into the Fall season, and if it doesn’t make the grade, add it to your Labor Day sale pile.

 6. Organize your products into lands.
 If you can, move your store around completely so established customers will notice things they surely missed before.
 Consider new signage that makes those lands obvious.

 7. Review every one of your employees.
-From C-Level executives to warehouse workers, summer is a great time to catch up with each and every employee.
+Summer is a great time to catch up with every employee, from C-level executives to warehouse workers.
 Set expectations, tell them your plans to get their buy-in, and collaborate to make this holiday season your best.

 8. Create a timetable for adding part-timers.
 Hiring around Halloween won’t cut it.
-Consider that this is your most important season, and allow sufficient time for training.
+Consider that this is your most crucial season, and allow sufficient time for training.
 Start hiring in mid-September.

 Wrap up

 Having a prosperous holiday season takes planning and time.
-When you have an abundance of time, like during the hot summer months, use it to put your plan into action.
+Use it to implement your plan when you have abundant time, like during the hot summer months.